-Objective Criteria GR10 Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Objective Criteria 06GR Comment Housing 1 + Development of the site would deliver a net increase in homes.
 Economy 2 ?
 Potential employment loss or gain for GR10 would depend on confirmation of comparative employment capacity.
-Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skins 4 + The site is within 2km of an existing secondary school.
-5 + The site is within 1km of an existing GP surgery.
+Education and 3 0 The site is within 1km and 4km of an existing primary school. skills 4 + The site is within 2km of an existing secondary school.
+5 0 The site is within 1km and 4km of an existing GP surgery.
 Health 6 0 There would be no loss of open space from development of the site.
 There may be opportunities to provide new open space dependent on the design of proposed development.
+7a + The site is within 1.5km of a health facility.

-Objective Criteria GR10 Comment 7a + The site is within 1.5km of a health facility.
 7b + The site is within 1.5km of a leisure facility.
-Connectivity 8 - The PTAL for the site is between 0 and 1b and mitigation may be required.
+0 "" 8 - The PTAL for the site is between 0 and 1b and mitigation may be required.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
+Air quality and 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
+Sensitive uses may not be suitable without mitigation. noise 11 - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-11 - Average road and rail noise levels of the site are at or above 55db.
-Sensitive uses may not be suitable without mitigation.
 Resources 12 + The site is on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
 Heritage and townscape 13 - The site contains a locally listed heritage asset which would likely be lost as part of any new development.
 The site is within 500m of heritage assets but does not currently impact the setting of these assets due to their distance and the density of the townscape between site and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the site could be mitigated.
 14 + The site offers the potential for improving habitat connectivity through proximity to open spaces Biodiversity and green infrastructure 15 + The site currently has low or no ecological value and development provides an opportunity to improve biodiversity.
-16 0 The site is not located within an ecologically designated site.
+16 0 The majority site is not located within an ecologically designated site.
+There is a small area of SINC along the eastern boundary.
 17 0 The site is fully located within Flood Zone 1.
 Water resources 18 + Development of the site offers opportunities to reduce flood risk by removing areas of hardstanding and introducing Sustainable Drainage Systems (SuDS).
 19 + The site is not within an area of groundwater vulnerability.